 Southwest Airlines has rolled out some fresh changes in how you can earn the pass due to the emergence of COVID-19, which we outline below.

-Also note that, if you already have the Southwest Companion Pass through December of 2020, you’ll receive an extension of your Companion Pass status because of the pandemic.
-This means your pass won’t expire until June 30, 2021.
-And thanks to Southwest’s recently announced Companion Pass boost, your extension has been extended again to December 31, 2021, if your status was originally extended to June 30, 2021.
+Also, note that, if you already had the Southwest Companion Pass through December of 2020, you’ll receive an extension of your Companion Pass status because of the pandemic.
+This means your pass won’t expire until Dec.
+31, 2021.

 - 15,000 tier qualifying points

 - 25,000 Companion Pass qualifying points

 - 10 qualifying flight credits toward A-List/A-List Preferred

 Unfortunately, you won’t qualify for these credits if you just became a Rapid Rewards member in 2021.
 On the bright side, certain Southwest rewards credit card members will have the rewards limit for tier qualifying point spending removed for 2021.
 That means the total number of tier qualifying points toward elite status you can earn from the monthly spending within each of your billing cycles (1,500 points earned for each $10,000 in combined purchases) won’t be capped at 15,000 points this year.
 You’ll be eligible for this uncapped spending offer if you have one of these Southwest cards: